-In emergency situations immediately dial 9-911 (on Campus), (218) 829-2805 (Brainerd Police Dept.)
+In emergencies, immediately dial 911 or (218) 829-2805 (Brainerd Police Dept.)

 The Security Department on the Brainerd Campus is staffed Monday-Friday from 6:30 AM until 10:30 PM and Saturday-Sunday as college activities dictate.
 Building hours for the Brainerd Campus are from 7:00 AM to 10:00 PM Monday-Friday and Saturday - Sunday as college activities dictate.
-All requests for immediate assistance relating to issues of security should be made by calling (218) 828-6050, by email at security@clcmn.edu or by visiting our facility at 501 W. College Drive, Brainerd, MN 56401.
+All requests for immediate assistance relating to security issues should be made by calling (218) 828-6050 or visiting our facility at 501 W. College Drive, Brainerd, MN 56401.
 Security Officers respond to all requests for service and assistance.
-These officers are student employees of the college and are not licensed police officers.
-In the event of any life-threatening emergency, persons are strongly encouraged to immediately and directly contact appropriate police, fire or medical assistance by calling: 9-911.
+These officers are college student employees and are not licensed police officers.
+In any life-threatening emergency, persons are strongly encouraged to immediately and directly contact appropriate police, fire, or medical assistance by calling 911.